The Perfect Face Doesn't Exist — But Will I Ever Be Happy With My Looks?

 Advertisement

 Happily, this is something we're slowly but surely beginning to realise for the sake of our own mental health.
 Not long ago, influencers were banned from using misleading beauty filters on social media adverts.
-The government also recently announced it will be cracking down on unregulated cosmetic procedures following a number of botched cases.
 Mr Cavale says that people are getting wise to how easy it is to fake things nowadays.
 "We're learning to spot the bullshit and this is a good thing.
 Though there is a demand [for surgery and tweakments], I now often get people saying that they don't really want 'the fake look', like pinched noses or slopey eyebrows," he says, referring to the Instagram-famous 'fox eye' trend.
 "For that reason, I believe there is hope and I trust things will get better."

 Busting the myth that your face is only acceptable if it looks a certain way is what we aim to achieve with our beauty content this week on Refinery29.
 Changing Faces is an honest dive into the difficult relationship many of us have with our looks.
 We'll take a look at the real-life implications of selfie culture for our mental health, uncover the disturbing truth behind the makeup trends that are flooding your Instagram feed and unpack how we really feel about ageing.